 Chronic stress: With chronic stress, the stressor does not go away.
 An ongoing difficult job or school situation, or ongoing relationship issues are all examples of chronic stress.
 In these situations, the stressor remains for a long period of time and so does the body’s response to the stressor.
 The body continues to release stress-fighting chemicals, and the resulting continuous stimulation eventually overwhelms the body's immune system and causes it to stop responding correctly, which can cause problems, such as an increase in skin oil production and inflammation.
 Acne is an inflammatory disease that is associated with increased skin oil levels, so anything which causes inflammation and/or increased skin oil production can theoretically aggravate acne.

 It is still unclear exactly how stress affects acne, but based on what we know about the impact of stress on the skin’s immune system, we can infer that chronic stress may cause an adverse effect on acne.
-One study published in 2006 found that using techniques to reduce stress may also help reduce acne.2
+One study published in 2006 found that using relaxation techniques to reduce stress may also help reduce acne.2

 A 2006 study in Dermatologic Therapy looked at the relationship between stress and acne by testing if stress-management could improve acne.
 In this study, the researchers used the techniques of biofeedback, relaxation, and cognitive imagery to reduce stress in patients.
 The authors stated, “Patients who underwent treatment experienced significant improvement in acne as compared with controls.
 Interestingly, patients experienced recurrence of [blackheads and whiteheads] when relaxation techniques were discontinued.
 Longer-term utilization of stress management techniques may lead to improved acne control.”2 This study suggests not only that stress affects acne but also that reducing stress may improve it.